**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 9. Will It Age Well, or Will It Sound Outdated in Five Years?

-Avoid trendy words or phrases that might lose significance.
-A classic name ensures your brand stays on-point for years to come.
+Avoid trendy words or phrases that might lose relevance.
+A timeless name ensures your brand stays relevant for years to come.

 How to Ensure Longevity

-• Target Core Goldmines: Names rooted in your mission are less likely to age.
+• Focus on Core Goldmines: Names rooted in your mission are less likely to age.

 • Avoid Fads: Words tied to fleeting trends might not stand the test of time.